-We are also very excited to offer our Blue Whales, Dolphins & Missions of Loreto Extension available as an add on to our 10 day adventure.
-On Day Nine, those joining us in Loreto will say farewell to those heading back to La Paz.
+We are also very excited to offer our Whales, Dolphins & Missions of Loreto Extension available as an add on to our 11 day adventure.
+On Day Ten, those joining us in Loreto will say farewell to those heading back to La Paz.
 We will spend the next three nights in the quaint coastal town of Loreto north of La Paz on a beautiful stretch of the Sea of Cortez.
 For three nights, we will enjoy the comforts of our waterfront hotel in Loreto.

 We plan to spend two full days exploring Loreto National Marine Park in this ruggedly beautiful region of Baja.
-In early March, our chances are excellent to view a variety of whale species.
+In late February, our chances are excellent to view a variety of whale species.
 Blue, Humpback and Fin whales are listed as frequent visitors to this biologically rich marine region of Baja.
 Traveling by small ponga boats, we will look for the largest species on earth to ever live.
-If you choose to join us on these exhilarating two days, you will depart from Loreto on March 4th.
+If you choose to join us on these exhilarating two days, you will depart from Loreto on February 29th.

-During our 2022 Loreto extension, we had extremely close encounters with all three large baleen whales and two species of dolphins.
-The sea conditions were simply ideal.
-However, we must always be prepared for plan B if sea conditions are not as favorable.
+Most years in Loreto, we have had extremely close encounters with all three large baleen whales and two species of dolphins.
+The sea conditions can be ideal.
+However, we must always be prepared for Plan B if sea conditions are not as favorable.
 Our Loreto based outfitter offers an incredible tour to the historic San Javier Mission as an alternative to the sea.
-We would learn about the life of the Rancheros as we visit a working ranch in the stunning Sierra de la Giganta Mountains.
 Our day would include learning about the indigenous cultures of the region.

-Our group is limited to 14 people so please reserve your spot by contacting Kim Powell by email at email@example.com then send a $100 deposit to: Blue Water Ventures, 127 Mason Street, Santa Cruz, CA. 95060.
+Our group is limited to 14 people so please reserve your spot by contacting Kim Powell by email at email@example.com then send a $200 deposit to: Blue Water Ventures, 127 Mason Street, Santa Cruz, CA. 95060.
 You may also make a bank transfer via Zelle or by credit card on Pay Pal.
 For instructions, please visit our Payment Center.
-Due to new regulations in Baja, our maximum group size is now 14 rather than 18.
+Due to new regulations in Baja, our maximum group size is 14 rather than 18.

 In order to participate in this program, you should consider yourself a moderately strong swimmer, relatively fit and comfortable swimming in open water.
 Sometimes we will enter the water from our support boat which will require the ability to climb back up the boat ladder using your arms and upper body for strength.

-If we were to encounter whale sharks it takes a strong swimmer to swim parallel to them when they are in motion.
-Excellent viewing of sea lions and whale sharks can be made from our support boat if you are unsure about in water encounters.
+Excellent viewing of sea lions and other offshore fauna can be made from our support boat if you are unsure about in water encounters.

 Boat rides may be bumpy and jarring with the prevailing winds across the Baja Peninsula.
 Please review Medical Requirements and other important trip details at: More Info before you decide to join our adventure.

-Due to the nature of this trip traveling in vans and boats together, we will require everyone to submit proof of the COVID-19 vaccination.
+COVID-19 UPDATE Due to the nature of this program traveling in vans and boats together and sharing accommodations, we will require everyone to submit proof of the COVID-19 vaccination.
 We encourage eligible travelers to be fully vaccinated by getting their Covid-19 Booster Shot.